chtrembl/azure-cloud/petstore/10-configure-b2c-for-petstoreapp-identity-management/README.md

 ![](images/ap8.png)

 Register the Azure Pet Store Application that we are building.
-Notice the redirect URI, this is Spring Boot Application that Azure will send request(s) to.
+Notice the redirect URI, this is Spring Boot Pet Store Application that Azure will send request(s) to.
 You may want to use http://localhost:8080 if you are testing locally.
 I have the Azure Pet Store Application running in an Azure Container already, hence the reason for not using localhost.

 You should see something similar to the below image: